Are you avoiding palm oil for dietary or environmental reasons? If so, it’s important to know the names for palm oil

 Read ingredient labels

-If you want to support palm oil free products and companies, check the ingredients in foods, cleaning products, medicine, and personal-care items, including toothpaste, soap, cosmetics and beauty products, shampoo, and lip balm.
+If you want to support palm oil free products and companies, check the ingredients in foods, cleaning products, medicine, and personal-care items, including toothpaste, soap, cosmetics and beauty products, shampoo, shaving cream, and lip balm.

 If it has an ingredient label, review it for palm oil and palm oil derivatives.